-S&P 500 falls into correction as stock market rout continues
+Wall Street in ‘white knuckle period’ as S&P 500 hits correction territory

 “It’s been a nightmare 2022 thus far for investors,” Ives told The Post in an email.
 “Right now, risk assets including tech stocks and Bitcoin are all being sold globally with nowhere to hide.”

-After enduring its worst week since March 2020, all major U.S. indexes posted major declines Monday.
+After enduring its worst week since March 2020, all major U.S. indexes fell sharply Monday morning.
 The Dow Jones industrial average shed 720 points, or 2.1 percent.
-The S&P 500 tumbled 2.6 percent into a correction, and the tech-heavy Nasdaq plunged deeper into a correction, sliding more than 3 percent.
+The S&P 500 is now down more than 10 percent from its January high, officially in a correction after slipping more than 2.5 percent in morning trading.
+The tech-heavy Nasdaq plunged deeper into a correction, sliding more than 3 percent.
+The small-cap Russell 2000 index also fell more than 1.8 percent.

 Big names felt the pain: Tesla was down more than 7 percent in morning trading, while Netflix slid 6 percent.
 Chipmaker Nvidia fell more than 4.5 percent and Moderna declined more than 5.8 percent.